 The main phases of a financial statements audit involve planning and developing the annual audit strategy, obtaining evidence, completing testing and analysis, and reporting.

 A performance audit is a review or examination of any aspect of the operations of an entity which is undertaken in accordance with the ANAO Auditing Standards.
 The ANAO’s performance audits are presented to the Parliament and identify areas where improvements can be made to aspects of public administration.
 They often make specific recommendations to assist public sector entities to improve performance.
 Performance audits may also involve multiple entities and examine common aspects of administration or the joint administration of a program or service.

-The ANAO identifies subjects for audit through its planning processes and consults with the Parliament, through the JCPAA, and Australian Government entities during the development of the Annual Audit Work Program.
-The audit program aims to provide a balanced program of activity informed by risk, which: promotes accountability, transparency and improvements to public administration; responds to the interests and priorities of the Parliament of Australia; follows up on past recommendations; identifies trends for improvement, or declines in performance across government.
-Each performance audit has a specific objective which is approved by the ANAO Executive and advised to the entity and other relevant parties at the beginning of the audit.
+The ANAO identifies subjects for audit through its planning processes and consults with the Parliament, through the JCPAA, and Australian Government entities during the development of the annual audit work program.
+The annual audit work program aims to provide a balanced program of activity informed by risk, which: promotes accountability, transparency and improvements to public administration; responds to the interests and priorities of the Parliament of Australia; follows up on past recommendations; identifies trends for improvement, or declines in performance across government.
+Each performance audit has a specific objective which is approved by the Auditor-General and advised to the entity and other relevant parties at the beginning of the audit.

 Throughout the audit the ANAO undertakes regular meetings and liaison with the entity to deal promptly with any issues that may emerge.
 Additionally, the ANAO provides written reports on preliminary audit findings and the final proposed audit report to key stakeholders within the entity as the audit progresses.
 The entity has the opportunity to provide comments and a formal response to a proposed report, and the Auditor-General Act provides a period of 28 days for this purpose.
 An entity response received within this 28 day period is included in the performance audit report.